 Whenever I choose a new theme for a fresh project I’m working on – the thing I look for the most in terms of design is, “does it feel natural?”.
 In other words, would this be a design that I would appreciate if it was someone else using it?
 In this context, I feel like InHype lives up to the expectations with a design presentation that has an authentic, unique style to it.

 Unlike bootstrapped (practical) WordPress themes – InHype’s layout customizer gives you complete autonomy over what your blog will look like.
 At this time, the theme provides around 40 different Blocks that you can reorganize in your own custom pattern.

 As far as tech blogs go – particularly professional – you won’t always publish the same post type over and over again.
 So, the 11 custom article layouts that are included in this theme are going to come in handy.
 These layouts cover everything from sidebar variations, to full-width, to custom positioning of header titles and featured images.

-For starters, the Blabber theme has a little shy of 30 custom demos.
-And those demos span across categories such as tech, gadgets, crypto, reviews, general news, and more.
+For starters, the Blabber theme is shy of 30 custom demos.
+And those demos span categories such as tech, gadgets, crypto, reviews, general news, and more.
 But for this review, we are focusing on the Tech Blabber layout.
 Which, I might add, has quite the resemblance to the layout that TechCrunch is currently using.
 In fact, this demo even has the hover effect added to it when a reader moves their mouse over a news post.